amitgawade1989/my_website/README.md

 ## 📬 Let's Connect!

-- Feel free to [email me](mailto:your-email@example.com) for consultations, course inquiries, or to discuss potential collaborations.
+- Feel free to [email me](mailto:amitgawade2024@gmail.com) for consultations, course inquiries, or to discuss potential collaborations.
+- Reach me at **+91 7039253242** for direct inquiries.
 - Connect with me on [LinkedIn](https://www.linkedin.com/in/amit-gawade/).
 - Follow my projects and tutorials on GitHub, where I share code, tutorials, and AI solutions.